So, it’s time to buy , sheets, towels and other linens for your vacation rental or Airbnb property.

-You might be tempted to just head to your nearest big box store, plop some sheet sets in your cart and call it a day.
+You might be tempted to just head to your nearest big box store, plop a random in your cart and call it a day.

 Resist the urge, friends!
-If you want to compete with hotels in the hospitality game, you’re gonna have to do better than that.
+If you want to compete with hotels in the hospitality game, you’re gonna have to do better than that with the .